aodhanlutetiae/dj_recsys/casestudies.md

-# the algorithm beat: journalists looking inside machines
+# examples of journalists investigating machines

 *Journalistic investigations into what people are being served online*